movahmi/movahmi/README.md

 ---

-## Collaboration & Interests

-I am interested in collaborating on projects related to:

-*   Applied Machine Learning and Data Analysis methodologies.
-*   Backend systems development using Python and Go.
-*   Full-stack application development leveraging contemporary frameworks.

-I welcome opportunities to contribute to challenging and innovative projects.
-Please feel free to connect.
+## 🤝 Collaborations
+I’m eager to collaborate on AI and ML research, build impactful fullstack applications, and contribute to innovative tech projects.
+Let’s create something meaningful!